 SAFETY FIRST IN NEWBORN PHOTOGRAPHY

 Newborn Photography done in the wrong hands can be very dangerous.
-I am not writing this to bitch about other photographers.
+I am not writing this to be nasty about other photographers.
 The majority of newborn photographers like myself take newborn photography very seriously.
-We all started at the beginning inexperienced in handling newborns so I do not feel it is fair to bitch about inexperienced newborn photographers to make myself sound better like some other photographers do.
+We all started at the beginning inexperienced in handling newborns so I do not feel it is fair to be nasty about inexperienced newborn photographers to make myself sound better like some other photographers do.
 I have wrote this so that you can understand what "I" do to try and keep your baby safe.

 Here in my Cotswolds Newborn Photography Studio Newborn safety is the most important thing to me.
 When you see an image like the one above of a newborn baby hanging in a dream catcher you may think "OMG what the hell are they doing!"
 It is in fact a composite of images.
 The baby was never left hanging from a height or unattended.
 The dream catcher is on a stool.
 The mum is to the left with her hand on the baby at all times until I take the shot and the dad is to the right.
 I then take out the stool and mum and dad in photoshop and add the rope and branch.

 Newborn babies are never left unattended in my studio and there is always a mum or dad right next to them.
 Some photographers say that mum and dad can rest and sleep whilst they take the photo but I like to have a mum or dad right next to the baby at all times.
 Babies can startle at sudden noises.
 For instance if someone drops something in the studio the baby could startle and move.
 It is essential that someone has their eyes on them at all times.

 I do not force a baby into a pose if they are not feeling it then we move on to another pose.
 There are enough ways to pose a baby there is no need to force them into a position they are uncomfortable in.
 Some babies like going on their front some hate it.
 I work with your baby into a pose he/she is comfortable in.